japlscript/japlscript/NOTES.md

 - 3.4.8

+  - Improved documentation in `README.md`
   - Improved some javadoc comments for central classes
+  - Modified the generated AppleScript that accesses elements by index
   - Added `java.nio.file.Path` constructor to `Tdta.java`
+  - Added `@Documented` to annotations, so that they are visible in javadoc
   - Fixed `TestDateParser` for Spanish AM/PM strings with non-breaking space
   - Fixed bad "To get started..." info in generated `package-info.java`
   - Fixed TypeClass intern failure when calling `getProperties()`